 Love those home shopping channels or a sucker for infomercial products?
 If you like to purchase their goods over the phone, always use your credit card.
 Again, it will provide you with protection if you don’t receive the purchase, or if you get something that isn’t what was promised.

 It’s tempting to want to go all out for your wedding or your best friend’s 30th birthday bash by using your credit card, but don’t do it.
 Plan an event you can actually afford without going into debt.
-You want to look back at the event with fond memories — not at credit card bills for years to come with nothing but regret.
+You want to look back at the event with fond memories, not at credit card bills for years to come.

 Don’t attempt to cover expensive medical bills with a credit card.
 The high interest of the card will only compound your worries.
 Instead, go to the financial office of the medical facility and try to work out a payment plan.
 It will be cheaper and will cause less stress for you and your loved ones.

 Unless you believe you can afford the credit card payments that have substantially higher interest, why would you use your credit card to pay for a car?
 You can get better rates from the dealer or your personal financial institution.
-Even if you just want to use credit for the down payment, it’s a way smarter idea to shop around for a promotional 0% down deal.
+Even if you just want to use credit for the down payment, it’s a much better idea to shop around for a promotional 0 percent down deal.